pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes
 ## 11.0.0
+- [Assets] Refactored `Pimcore\Model\Asset::getMetadata` method to allow listing of all metadata entries filtered by a specific language.
+Prior this version, the language filter was only available when a specific metadata name was defined in the parameters.
+Added native type hints and related tests.
 - [Documents] Removed `$types` property from `Pimcore\Model\Document`.
 Use `getTypes` method instead.
 - [Class Definitions] Class Resolver does not catch exceptions anymore.
 - [Image Optimizer] Removed all the Image Optimizer services (e.g. PngCrushOptimizer, JpegoptimOptimizer etc.) as image optimization is done by the new package spatie/image-optimizer.